Witness the rise and fall of ancient empires.

 And in between these two dramatic stories, you'll read a marvelous summary of the Trojan War (important for cultural literacy – and a most excellent story); a beautiful story of adoption and pottery set in Korea about 900 years ago; one of my family's favorite Sonlight books of all time, The Great and Terrible Quest; and the creative, insightful (and laugh-out-loud funny) story of Leonardo da Vinci's servant.

 The 16 Readers this year are also fabulous.
-(One of my daughters used most of them as Read-Alouds because she didn't want to miss the experience of sharing them with her boys.)
+(One of Sarita's daughters used most of them as Read-Alouds because she didn't want to miss the experience of sharing them with her boys.)

 The Bronze Bow, set in Galilee at the time of Christ, shows what it would have been like to live under Roman occupation.
 Would you have rebelled against harsh rule?
 What made the message of Jesus so compelling?
-This is a book that, when my daughter read it aloud, her husband found himself drawn in to the story.
+This is a book that, you may find your whole family drawn in to the story.

 There's a historical fiction book about how Lord Artos (better known in mythology as "King Arthur") brought horses to England.
 This was transformative.
 (Why?
 It was a technological breakthrough in warfare.)
 Another one tells the story of Patrick in Ireland.
 There's even one on the improbable subject of bull-fighting!
 It's a marvelous coming-of-age story about conquering fear and choosing your own path.